bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Variable declaration
-Varible declarations are normaly handled elsewhere however if it starts with the optional `var` then we can parse the varible declaration now (rather than later).
+Variable declarations are normally handled elsewhere however if it starts with the optional `var` then we can parse the variable declaration now (rather than later).

 ```
 CASE VAR: